gsmith177/QuickStock-Rust/README.md

 Download rust here (either 32 or 64 bit versions should work): https://www.rust-lang.org/tools/install

-Use the defauld intallation for this app.
+Use the default intallation for this app.

 After installation, restart your IDE (we are using VScode).
 Then move on to the run instructions.